AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**Advanced Charts**░░░░░░░░░░░░░░░░░░░░░░░░░

 Making a second chart file for the same song you can access more drums for example, the bass, ride and large crash.

+Make a new chart in FeedBack and hit tab again, select the track "drums" and then difficultly to "expert drums".
+This will be our advance drum chart.

 Just name your the second chart file the same as the first but add _advanced (Example metalsong.chart / metalsong_advanced.chart)